 LLMgram is a curation layer.
-It doesn't produce news — it ingests public AI content from ~100 sources, runs it through a language model to extract structure, and ranks by a per-item signal score.
+It doesn't produce news — it ingests public AI content from roughly 150 configured sources, enriches weak excerpts with the dedicated LLMgram URL Reader, runs structured analysis, and ranks by source trust, evidence, recency, and usefulness.
 Everything on this page explains exactly how that happens, because if you can't see how a score is made you shouldn't trust it.

 Data sources